Enjoying fiery cuisine and Peoples Park in Chengdu, China

 Sipping our bottomless cups of jasmine tea (shrewdly ordered sugar-free) I pondered how sad it is that tourists are keeping their distance when the city needs them most.

 After graduating with a degree in journalism in 2000, Lucy Corne has been nursing a stubborn case of itchy feet.
-Using freelance writing and EFL teaching as a means to get around, she has suffered with diarrhea and fallen off horses in countless countries.
 She has written three guidebooks on Spain and South Africa and lived in rural South Korea, where she taught English to teenage boys and lived a life of semi-celebrity as one of four non-Koreans in town.
 She is currently on an extended trip to Asia.
 Visit her website.